 The post-war tours of The New Zealand Kiwis and the resultant success were an incredible achievement.
 Rarely have any other New Zealand bands or entertainment troupes toured Australia and New Zealand to such acclaim for such a long period of time.
 These tours make The Kiwi Concert Party one of the New Zealand entertainment industry’s greatest success stories.

-For more on the Kiwi Concert Party, AudioCulture recommends Chris Bourke's extraordinary Blue Smoke - The Dawn Of New Zealand Popular Music 1918-1964 pp.138-149 (Auckland University Press, 2010).
+For more on the Kiwi Concert Party, AudioCulture recommends Whistle as You Go, by Terry Vaughan (Random House NZ, 1995), and Chris Bourke’s Blue Smoke: The Dawn Of New Zealand Popular Music 1918-1964 pp.138-149 (Auckland University Press, 2010).
+For information about the Pacific Kiwi Concert Party, there is Crossing the Lines: The story of three homosexual New Zealand soldiers in World War II, by Brent Coutts (Otago University Press, 2020).